nautilus-cyberneering/chinese-ideographs/documentation/Processes_and_Workflows.md

   3.1.2 - A DVC Diff is made, comparing the updated version of the librarian repository of the previous one.
   3.1.3 - All the image files are pulled from the remote storage into the librarian submodule, and then copied to the website repository.
   3.1.4 - The base images are processed to generate the web-ready version images.
-  3.1.5 - The web-ready images are directly commited to the main branch of the repository (No DVC storage is used).
+  3.1.5 - The web-ready images are directly committed to the main branch of the repository (No DVC storage is used).
-  3.1.6 - The library submodule update is commited to the main branch of the repository.
+  3.1.6 - The library submodule update is committed to the main branch of the repository.
-  3.1.7 - The gh-pages branch of the website repository, which contain the public web, is updated with the new images.
+  3.1.7 - The gh-pages branch of the website repository, which contains the public web, is updated with the new images.

 ![Gitflows diagram](gitflows.png)